Enjoy the colourful Tulips

 The Netherlands Working Holiday Visa

 For non-EU nationals from Canada, South Korea, Australia and New Zealand there is a working holiday visa available.
-So if you are aged between 18 to 30 years inclusive you could be granted this working holiday visa.
+If you are aged between 18 to 30 years inclusive you could be granted this working holiday visa.
 One of these will enable you to stay in the Netherlands for a maximum of one year and take work to help cover your stay.

 To apply for a working holiday visa contact your nearest Netherlands Consulate in your home country.
 Another option is to arrive in the Netherlands as a tourist and then apply to change your status to resident permit so you can work.
 If you plan on doing this you should apply at the Aliens Police Service (Vreemdelingenpolitie) or Town Hall.
 Take your passport, any evidence of employment or proof you have funds to support yourself, health insurance details and an address (usually a hostel address will suffice).

-Other visas to work in The Netherlands
+Other Visas to work in The Netherlands

 The Netherlands is in Europe so if you are already in Europe you can get there by rail and/or bus or by flying.
 If you are further afield, an airfare may be the best option.
-If you are in need of a cheap flight check out Skyscanner.

 Things to do when you arrive in The Netherlands (and before you can start work)